 Another second-generation student was influenced by both her family and the reality of her future without a college degree as reasons to pursue an associate’s degree.

-“Not a lot of people in my family went to college and I kind of just thought of myself as wanting to have it more together, so it was always the goal.
+Not a lot of people in my family went to college and I kind of just thought of myself as wanting to have it more together, so it was always the goal.
 I always thought, what else am I going to do?
 I don’t want to get a job in retail or something.
-I want to have real career one day, and this just seemed like the way to do it.”
+I want to have real career one day, and this just seemed like the way to do it.

 An incoming Tennessee Promise college freshman said their reason for accepting the higher education pathway was “it seems like the normal thing to do after high school.”

-Theme 2: Students have no definitive plans to pay for college without Tennessee Promise
+Students have no definitive plans to pay for college without Tennessee Promise

 Even though almost all the students interviewed for this study said they assumed they were going to college after high school, all ten of them were unsure of how they would afford to do so.
 Five out of the ten participants planned to rely on scholarships, from both higher education institutions and the HOPE, while supplementing the rest of their college expenses with student loans.
-A majority of the ten students did not apply for any other higher institution scholarships once discovering tnAchieves/Promise, but those who did apply for other scholarships did not have significant success.
+A majority of the ten students did not apply for any other higher institution scholarships once discovering tnAchieves or Tennessee Promise, but those who did apply for other scholarships did not have significant success.
 A second-generation college student who utilized tnAchieves funds in 2013 explained her frustrations with the expectation of receiving outside scholarships to pay for college.

-“I feel like people made it out to be a bigger deal about how your grades impact your scholarships, when really it’s more about sports and having a ridiculously high ACT score.
-So I honestly thought I’d be able to go to [a four-year institution] for super cheap, but it doesn’t end up like that.”
+I feel like people made it out to be a bigger deal about how your grades impact your scholarships, when really it’s more about sports and having a ridiculously high ACT score.
+So I honestly thought I’d be able to go to [a four-year institution] for super cheap, but it doesn’t end up like that.

 When a first-generation, 2012 tnAchieves student was asked how they thought they would initially pay for community college she replied, “through the HOPE scholarship and doing a work study, that was the only way I knew.”